-- Pupils engage well in the life of the school particularly opportunities for extended learning that take place after school, including academic extended days for years five and six. - Wide variety of clubs typically 20 clubs each half term provided free of charge autumn term 18 clubs attended by 192 children, spring term 20 clubs attended by 201 children, summer term 20 clubs attended by 319 children.
-Annual 712 club places taken up 84% of our children have attended at least one club, including specialist SEN and inclusion activities. - 20 sporting activities attended in 2021-2022 by pupils from all year groups, including specialist SEN and inclusion fixtures. - Pupils are engaged in a number of sporting and education visits.
-Pupils have been involved in 33 visits in 2021-2022 including two residential trips, Harry Potter Studio, Clacton on Sea, Butser Farm, Go Ape, local visits, faith tours, traffic and ecology surveys and the National Gallery b.
-Management of Operations for the Academic Year 2021-2022 c.
-Key performance indicators

-- Visitors coming to the school to enrich pupils' experiences include Florence Nightingale, Stone Age workshop, Roman workshop, the guide dogs for the blind, the fire service, the police, local church ministers, the library service and the High Sheriff of Bedfordshire. - Pupils in various year groups volunteer in the community e.g. singing at the airport and litter picking at the local park.
+- Pupils engage well in the life of the school particularly opportunities for extended learning that take place after school, including academic extended days for years five and six. - Wide variety of clubs typically 20 clubs each half term provided free of charge autumn term 18 clubs attended by 375 pupils, spring term 12 clubs attended by 322 children, summer term 19 clubs attended by 478 children.
+Annual 1175 club places taken up 84% of our children have attended at least one club, including specialist SEN and inclusion activities. - 46 sporting or musical activities attended in 2022-2023 by pupils from all year groups, including specialist SEN and inclusion fixtures. - EAL new arrivals benefit from support from specific EAL provision this accelerates their English acquisition and allows them to engage in the curriculum more quickly than we experienced before. - Pupils are engaged in a number of educational visits.
+Pupils have been involved in 43 visits in 2022-2023 including two residential trips, Harry Potter Studio, Clacton on Sea, Go Ape, local visits, faith tours, traffic and ecology surveys and London Zoo. - Specific trips for vulnerable and disadvantaged pupils ran across the year.
+3 trips took place for 28 pupils ranging from a farm visit, Kidzania and a theme park. - Visitors coming to the school to enrich pupils' experiences include Florence Nightingale, Stone Age workshop, Roman workshop, Egyptian workshop, the fire service, the police, local church ministers, the library service, and local MPs. - Pupils in various year groups volunteer in the community e.g., singing at the airport and litter picking at the local park. - Eco-clubs were involved in developing an Arboretum at the local park as well as a camping experience. - Luton Foodbank and Level Trust charities have been well supported by pupils and by allowing our premises to be used for holiday activity and food programmes. - National charity support events run to support charities e.g., Macmillian, earthquake appeal. - All staff are appropriately trained in safeguarding matters using staff meetings, briefings and directed time linked to up to date local and national issues e.g., county lines, contextual safeguarding, DV and FGM.